 How can I get involved?

 The Peer Support Centre is always in need of compassionate, enthusiastic volunteers.
 PSC volunteers provide peer-based active listening, support, and referral to appropriate resources to help other students achieve their goal.
-All volunteers undergo an extensive training process to help in maintaining respectful safer spaces for those who use the Peer Support Centre, Global Citizen Centre, and Pride Centre.
+All volunteers undergo an extensive training process to help in maintaining respectful safer spaces for those who use the Peer Support Centre, Cultural and Indigenous Inclusion Centre, and Pride Centre.
 We offer flexible shifts that volunteers can choose on a weekly basis.
 It is a two hour per week commitment, and all shifts are during the day.